tabler/tabler-icons/readme.md

 # Tabler Icons

 A set of over 300 free MIT-licensed high-quality SVG icons for you to use in your web projects.
-Each icon is designed on a 24x24 grid and `2px` stroke.
+Each icon is designed on a 24x24 grid and a `2px` stroke.

 ```
 npm install tabler-icons --save